Table of contents

 Vitamin B9: prevents heart disease

-Vitamin B9 is essential for the production of red blood cells, can lower homocysteine levels (blood levels of the amino acid homocysteine) and thus reduce the risk of heart disease.
-It helps prevent birth defects of the brain and spine when taken early in pregnancy.
-Adult men and women need about 300 µg of vitamin B9 per day.
-Breastfeeding women approx. 450 µg and pregnant women approx. 550 µg per day.23
+Vitamin B9, also known as folic acid, is essential for the production of red blood cells, can reduce homocysteine levels (blood levels of amino acid homocysteine) and thereby reduce the risk of heart disease.
+It helps to prevent the brain and spine's birth defects if it is taken early in pregnancy.
+Adult men and women need approx. 300 µg vitamin B9 per day.
+Still end approx. 450 µg and pregnant women approx. 550 µg per day.
+23

 What vitamin B9 deficiency symptoms can occur?

-Isolated vitamin B9 deficiency is uncommon and usually coexists with other nutrient deficiencies, as it is closely associated with poor nutrition, alcoholism and malabsorptive disorders.
-Megaloblastic anemia, characterized by large, abnormal blood cells, is the primary clinical sign of vitamin B9 deficiency.25 Symptoms include fatigue, feelings of weakness, difficulty concentrating, irritability, headaches, palpitations and shortness of breath.26Vitamin B9 deficiency can cause pain on the tongue and oral mucosa, changes in skin, hair or fingernail pigmentation, and increased homocysteine concentrations in the blood.27
+An isolated lack of vitamin B9 is unusual and usually exists in parallel with other nutrient deficits, since it is closely related to poor nutrition, alcoholism and malabsorptive disorders.
+The megaloblastic anemia, which is characterized by large, abnormal blood cells, is the primary clinical sign of a vitamin B9 deficiency.
+25 To the Symptoms of folic acid deficiency count fatigue, feelings of weakness, difficulties of concentration, irritability, headache, palpitations and shortness of breath.
+26 A vitamin B9 deficiency can cause pain on the tongue and oral mucosa, changes in skin, hair or fingernail pigmentation, and increased gay stone concentrations in the blood.
+27

 Natural sources of vitamin B9